 Lego Boost ($160)

 For the better part of a century, Lego has offered a simple vision: If you give a child a toy, they’ll have fun; if you give them the means to build their own toy, they’ll have fun and grow a little in the process.
-Lego Boost is one of the company’s many forays into entry-level robotics, designed to be easy for anyone at pretty much any age to work with.
+Lego Boost, one of the company’s many forays into entry-level robotics, is designed to be easy for anyone at pretty much any age to work with.
 The Boost kit serves up 847 pieces, which can be used to build five different designs, including a guitar and a traditional, humanoid robot.

-Building is only half the challenge, however.
+The building is only half the challenge, however.
 Next up is programming, which Boost makes surprisingly straightforward.
 Using an app — one that is currently available for both Android and iOS — kids are guided through a series of levels, each of which requires them to place and move blocks in order to create instructions for their robot.
 By structuring the programming like a game, Boost makes it fun for kids to complete.
-Best of all, the system requires no reading, meaning even younger audiences can puzzle it out.
+Best of all, the system requires no reading, meaning that even younger audiences can puzzle it out.

-Nintendo Labo ($70+)
+Nintendo Labo ($33+)

 Building a Toy-Con is easy, too; users merely need to follow instructions on their Nintendo Switch, which will highlight the most important parts.
 Once you’ve finished building a Toy-Con, you can play the associated minigame on your Switch.
 The real magic happens, however, when you experiment with new ways to use them.
-Labo isn’t particularly deep, but it’s a great way to get kids into the basic concepts of engineering.
+Labo isn’t particularly deep, but it’s a great way to get kids acquainted with the basic concepts of engineering.

 As the name implies, the final product is a “smart” robot car based on the Arduino platform.
 The kit includes 24 different modules, such as an infrared receiver for using a remote control, Bluetooth for connecting via a smartphone or tablet, line tracking, and obstacle avoidance.
-With kids in mind, it boasts a minimal design for a faster build and less errors.
+With kids in mind, it boasts a minimal design for a faster build and fewer errors.

-According to Elegoo, the kit includes instructions and software, showing kids how to load the programs and command the robot to perform a handful of standard modes.
+According to Elegoo, the kit includes instructions and software, showing kids how to load the programs and command the robot to perform a handful of standard moves.
 But the kit is expandable, enabling you to add sensors not included for a customized robot.
 These third-party sensors must include a 3-pin XH2.54 interface to be compatible with this kit.

-This kit is designed for kids ages 10 and older, packing 291 parts that can be pieced together in one to three hours to create a cool robotic spider.
+This kit is designed for kids ages 10 and older, and packs 291 parts that can be pieced together in one to three hours to create a cool robotic spider.
 The kit also includes two “smart” motor modules, one “brain” module, and an infrared sensor module that detects movement.
 There’s even a built-in reservoir for holding water so it can shoot “venom” to fend off its enemies.

-On the programming side, there are built-in physical buttons for activating pre-set modes, including five basic modes, two guard modes, and one game mode.
-Kids can customize these through the on-board buttons, or by using apps provided on Android and iOS devices.
-This kit falls under the STEM umbrella with an intermediate complexity level.
+On the programming side, there are built-in physical buttons for activating preset modes, including five basic modes, two guard modes, and one game mode.
+Kids can customize these through the onboard buttons, or by using apps provided on Android and iOS devices.
+This kit falls under the STEM umbrella, with an intermediate complexity level.

-Tenergy Odev Tomo ($85)
+Tenergy Odev Tomo ($100)

 To manually program the robot, you’ll need the free Odev Blockly app for Android or iOS.
 Anything you create for the robot can be uploaded and shared with other owners in the cloud.
-Moreover, Tomo’s “brain” has enough ports for extending its capabilities through third-party modules.
+Tomo’s “brain” has enough ports for extending its capabilities through third-party modules.

 Robolink Rokit Smart ($120)